-If you are applying to graduate school it is recommended that you have at least 2 semester of research experience for a master’s program, and 4 semesters of research experience for a PhD.
-Being a participant in a research study may count in some courses for credit, but it is not typically considered as part of your research experience for graduate programs.
+If you are applying to graduate school it is recommended that you have at least 2 semesters of research experience for a master’s program, and 4 semesters of research experience for a PhD.
+Being a participant in a research study may count in some courses for credit, but it is typically not considered as part of the research experience needed graduate programs.

 The following links will provide more information on how you can get involved with research at the University of Utah:

 - Participant Pool